Ancient Egyptian mathematics: Algebra

 Egyptian algebra problems appear in both the Rhind mathematical papyrus and the Moscow mathematical papyrus as well as several other sources.

 Aha problems involve finding unknown quantities (referred to as Aha) if the sum of the quantity and part(s) of it are given.
-The Rhind Mathematical Papyrus also contains four of these type of problems.
+The Rhind Mathematical Papyrus also contains four of these types of problems.
 Problems 1, 19, and 25 of the Moscow Papyrus are Aha problems.
 For instance problem 19 asks one to calculate a quantity taken 1 1/2 times and added to 4 to make 10.
 In other words, in modern mathematical notation we are asked to solve the linear equation:

 Solving these Aha problems involves a technique called method of false position.
 The technique is also called the method of false assumption.
 The scribe would substitute an initial guess of the answer into the problem.
 The solution using the false assumption would be proportional to the actual answer, and the scribe would find the answer by using this ratio.

 The mathematical writings show that the scribes used (least) common multiples to turn problems with fractions into problems using integers.
 In this connection red auxiliary numbers are written next to the fractions.

 The use of the Horus eye fractions shows some (rudimentary) knowledge of geometrical progression.
 Knowledge of arithmetic progressions is also evident from the mathematical sources.